Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Introduction

 The goal of the present paper is to generalize Theorem~\ref{th:ck0} to make it apply in slightly greater generality, and to show how this change can be used to substantially expand the class of curves over $\Q$ whose rational points can be proven finite via Kim's method.
 In particular, we get the following corollary from our Theorem~\ref{th:main0}.

-\begin{cor} Let $Y/\Q$ be a smooth superelliptic curve $y^d = f(x)$ of genus at least $2$.
-Then $Y(\Q)$ is finite. \end{cor}
+\begin{corollary} Let $Y/\Q$ be a smooth superelliptic curve $y^d = f(x)$ of genus at least $2$.
+Then $Y(\Q)$ is finite. \end{corollary}

 Of course, this result is a special case of Faltings' theorem.
 However, the non-abelian Chabauty method is a fundamentally different way of proving finiteness, whose full scope one would like to understand.
-In particular, Chabauty methods are more amenable than others to providing explicit upper bounds on the number of rational points~(cf.\ \cite{Col, KRZB, BD18}).
+In particular, Chabauty methods are more amenable than others to providing explicit upper bounds on the number of rational points~(cf.\ \cite{Col, KRZB, BD18}), as well as effective algorithms for computing the set of rational points~(cf.\ \cite{MP12, FW99, BD17, BDMTV17}).
+In the present work, we do not attempt to address such questions of effectiveness.

 We now state our generalization of Theorem~\ref{th:ck0}.